Svchost.exe_SysMain Error: What is This and How Do I Fix It?

 What Is Svchost.exe_SysMain Error?

 The Windows svchost.exe process runs several system services that are active on the system.
 It houses system maintenance tasks handled by SysMain in particular.
 When an error such as this one occurs, it typically denotes something that has gone wrong within the system files that svchost.exe draws upon and has caused your system either to crash or to freeze.
-In this article on Outbyte we will give you a detailed guide how to fix the error.

 What is the Cause of Svchost.exe_SysMain Error?